singmann/afex/README.md

 Objects returned by `mixed` can be used for plotting with `afex_plot`.
 However, two things need to be considered.

 -   The `id` argument of `afex_plot` allows specifying over which random effects grouping factors the data plotted in the background should be averaged over.
 Per default this uses all random effects grouping factors.
 In the present case this would mean that all data points are shown resulting in a very busy plot.
 When choosing only one of the random effects grouping factor, data points in the background show average response for each level of that factor.
 For example, when setting `id =  "id"` here each data point in the background shows the mean `log_rt` of one participant (i.e., level of `id`).
 -   Estimated marginal means in the foreground are estimated via `emmeans` which per default attempts to estimate the degrees of freedom using the expensive Kenward-Roger method unless the number of data points is high (as here).
 This can produce quite some status messages (not shown here).
+Use `emmeans::emm_options(lmer.df = "asymptotic")` to suppress this calculation.

 ``` r
 library("ggplot2")